yearn/yearn-devdocs/README.md

 We have 2 types of documentation: versioned documentation and non-versioned documentation:

-- Versioned documentation is automatically generated from another repositories's code.
+- Versioned documentation is automatically generated from another repository's code.
 - Non-versioned documentation is generated from markdown or HTML files and edited manually.

 For detailed information on the contributing workflow, please see the [Contributing Documentation](CONTRIBUTING.md).